rozlynboutin/microbiome_helper/Error-correction.md

 Note that the "-T" option above turns of multi-threading, which might be necessary if you only have 1 CPU enabled on the virtual box.
 If you have more CPUs to spare and you omit this option the command should run much faster.

-Once this job completes you'll be able to take a look at the HTML file in FireFox which summarizes the analyses:
+Once this job completes you'll be able to take a look at the below HTML file in FireFox which summarizes the analyses:

     sponge-1K-m0.10-A0-M0-d4/HTML-OUTPUT/index.html